cheerful/freckle-apidocs/content/imports.md

 <%= headers 200 %>
 <%= json :import_status %>

-Possible values are:

-* in_progress
-* complete

 ## Get the details of an import

-You can get the details of a report once it has been completed by using the following URL:
+You can use this action to get the details of a completed import.
+The following information is returned:

+* The number of entries that are imported or discarded
+* The users in the import that were not found in Freckle
+* Any projects in the import that were found in Freckle
+* Any errors for individual lines in the import.
+Each line error includes:
+	* The line where the error occured
+	* The fields that were parsed for this line
+	* The error message

 ~~~
 GET /imports/:id/details